 HHC and HHC-O product packagings provide information about the ingredients, directions for use, and serving sizes (mostly in milligrams).

-The following are some frequently asked questions relating To HHC, HHC-O, and HHC-P.
+The following are frequently asked questions relating To HHC, HHC-O, and HHC-P.

 Will HHC and HHC-O show up in a drug test?